-The recommended moment design capacity based on a soil modulus of 175 pci and 50% soil support, was 40 ft-kips/ft .This design load is comparable to the PCPS panels used in Iowa that were designed for a factored moment of 34.7 ft-kips/ft [11].
+The recommended moment design capacity based on a soil modulus of 175 pci and 50% soil support, was 40 ft-kips/ft.
+This design load is comparable to the PCPS panels used in Iowa that were designed for a factored moment of 34.7 ft-kips/ft [11].
 The study recommended a 10 in. thick slab that would be overlaid with a 2 in. asphalt layer.
 Based on the cost analysis this PCPS design was recommended for replacing old slabs as well as for new construction.
-A 20 ft. long span was recommended for new construction and a 25 ft. long span was recommended for the replacement of an existing BAS.
+A 20 ft. long span was recommended for the replacement of an existing BAS.
 Both PCPS designs included the use of a sleeper slab.